neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart1.md

 ASCII can map bits on a computer to the English alphabet, but it wouldn't know what to do with Unicode.
 So we need a character encoding that can map bits on a computer to Unicode code points (which in turn maps to a giant alphabet).
 This is where UTF-8 comes into play.

 > ## Let's write the output to a UTF-8 encoded file UTF-8 is one of several encodings that support Unicode.
+In fact, the UTF in UTF-8 stands for Unicode Transformation Format.
 You may have heard of some of the others: UTF-16 LE, UTF-16 BE, UTF-32, UCS-2, UTF-7, etc...
 I'm going to ignore all the rest of these though.
 Why?
 Because UTF-8 is by far the dominant encoding of the group.
 It is backwards compatible with ASCII, and according to [Wikipedia](https://en.wikipedia.org/wiki/UTF-8), it accounts for over 90% of all web page encodings.

 UTF-8 uses different byte sizes depending on what code point is being referenced.
 This is the feature that allows it to maintain backwards compatibility with ASCII.